shaschan/questionnaire-crm/basicquestionnaire-master/README.md

-# basiccomplexquestionnaire
+basic-complex-questionnaire-android
-A complex questionnaire/quiz app on android
+#A custom complex questionnaire/quiz app on android

 ##Input questions
 Currently reads from a `json` file in the *assets* folder.